lb02536/Project001/Readme.md

-Hi this is the readme
+#Readme

+The purpose of this is to get a doorswitch IoT working